trycourier/courier-node/README.md

 - **Resource-scoped SDK methods**: Endpoints are scoped under their resource.
 For example, instead of `courier.deleteBrands` the SDK now reads `courier.brands.delete(...)`
-- **Docs on Hover**: All endpoint and parameter level documentation that you see on our docs website now also embedded directly within the SDKs.
+- **Docs on Hover**: All endpoint and parameter level documentation that you see on our docs website is now embedded directly within the SDKs.
 - **Retries with exponential backoff**: The SDK will automatically retry failures with exponential backoff.
 You can configure the retries by setting `maxRetries`.
   ```typescript